eturkes/pymice-analyzer/README.md

 are pulled directly from PyMICE Modules and included in the project structure, allowing for easy updating and shipping of specific versions with the code.

+A part of the PyMICE Tools meta project (https://github.com/eturkes/pymice-tools)

 ## Screenshots

 ![pymice-analyzer-1](https://user-images.githubusercontent.com/25193231/47751184-7d7ebc00-dc67-11e8-87a8-10644b765930.png)